emmanueldeletang/Buildcopilotwith-cache-and-your-data/README.md

 - Activate virtual ennvironment: .venv\scripts\activate
 - Install required libraries: pip install -r requirements.txt
 - Replace keys with your own values in example.env
+- don't forget to have the model openAI one text-embbeding and one GPT ( can be 4.0 ,3.5 ) ...

 ## Demo script
 - Open "cosmosddbnosql.ipynb" python notebook